igoingdown/python_demo_and_tool/README.md

 I have several github repositories.
 I have to do the same operations on the repositories because I usually don't know what i modified clear.
 An idea occurred to me to use shell script to do these duplicate jobs automatically.

+# kill_processes.sh
+Write all info of the processes into the process.out.
+Invoke the python script named get_particular_python_process_pids.py to get pids of particular python processes. kill all the processes specified by the pids above.